 To reach my daily Move goal and, ultimately, conquer the challenge, I in essence had to perform a lot of cardiovascular (cardio) exercises (running, cycling, and elliptical training), often to the detriment of my strength training workouts.

 Given time constraints, I was constantly faced with the decision to lift or not to lift; oftentimes dismissing the latter in an effort to ‘move’ more.
-This is a huge flaw of all activity trackers, primarily when it comes to tracking daily activities among people like myself who regularly lift weights.
+This is a huge flaw of most activity trackers, primarily when it comes to tracking daily activities among people like myself who regularly lift weights.
 Still, I took on the challenge just to see whether or not it would alter my activity patterns (and ego) for the better.

 Did I move more?